na-na-hi/renget/archive/bggpasta.md

 \>A: Yes.
 You get additional content, BUT there are points where if you've chosen to resist the Urge and/or don't complete quests the "right" way, you'll have to pass additional checks to avoid losing companions.
 \>Q: Are there any consequences to tadpolemaxing?
 \>A: [spoiler]No, you can consume as many tadpoles as you want without consequence.
 HOWEVER, if you consume the Astral-Touched Tadpole you'll suffer some cosmetic changes.[/spoiler]

-\>Misc:
-\>If you're updating from EA, delete your saves at "%localappdata%\Larian Studios\Baldur's Gate 3\PlayerProfiles\" before playing.

 \>Polls:
 \>Romance: https://strawpoll.com/NMnQ5kJXYn6